 Overly Negative – those that never see the silver lining and seem to go out of their way to bring up the negatives.

 Guilt Tripper – people who emotionally manipulate you in order to control your feelings or actions.

-It’s not that these people are evil or you need to demonise them.
+It’s not that these people are evil or you need to demonize them.
 In fact, these joy stealers are probably not doing so intentionally.
-However that doesn’t mean you have to suffer the distress they put you through.
+However, that doesn’t mean you have to suffer the distress they put you through.